Skip to Main Content

 Choosing a citation manager, tutorials, and more

-• Documents formatted with EndNote cannot safely be stored in cloud-based storage.
+• Documents formatted with EndNote cannot be safely stored in cloud-based storage.

-• Co-editing Word documents that are formatted with EndNote CWYW that are living outside of a shared folder or drive (e.g. SharePoint, GoogleDocs, DropBox) can corrupt the document.
+• Co-editing documents that are formatted with EndNote and are living outside of shared cloud-based storage (e.g. Sharepoint, Dropbox, Google Docs, etc.) can lead to the document becoming corrupted.

 EndNote Collaboration Solutions